Viral entry: Entry via membrane fusion

 The most well-known example is through membrane fusion.
 In a number of viruses with a viral envelope, viral receptors attach to the receptors on the surface of the cell and secondary receptors may be present to initiate the puncture of the membrane or fusion with the host cell.
 Following attachment, the viral envelope fuses with the host cell membrane, causing the virus to enter.
 Viruses that enter a cell in this manner included HIV, KSHV and herpes simplex virus.

 In SARS-CoV-2 and similar viruses, entry occurs through membrane fusion mediated by the spike protein, either at the cell surface or in vesicles.
 Research efforts have focused on the spike protein's interaction with its cell-surface receptor, angiotensin-converting enzyme 2 (ACE2).
 The evolved, high level of activity to mediate cell to cell fusion has resulted in an enhanced fusion capacity.
-Inhibition of SARS-2 infection targets the spike proteins that harbor the capacity for membrane fusion.
-Vaccinations are based on the inhibition of spike (S) glycoprotein mediating the fusion of the virus and its host cell membranes.
+Current prophylaxis against SARS-2 infection targets the spike (S) proteins that harbor the capacity for membrane fusion.
+Vaccinations are based on the blocking the viral S glycoprotein with the cell, thus stopping the fusion of the virus and its host cell membranes.
 The fusion mechanism is also studied as a potential target for antiviral development.

 Entry via endocytosis

-Viruses with no viral envelope enter the cell generally through endocytosis; they are ingested by the host cell through the cell membrane.
-Cells can take in resources from the environment outside of the cell, and these mechanisms may be used by viruses to enter a cell in the same manner as ordinary resources.
-Once inside the cell, the virus leaves the vesicle by which it was taken up in order to gain access to the cytoplasm.
-Examples include the poliovirus, hepatitis C virus, and foot-and-mouth disease virus.
+Viruses with no viral envelope enter the cell generally through endocytosis; they “trick” the host cell to ingest the virions through the cell membrane.
+Cells can take in resources from the environment outside of the cell, and these mechanisms may be exploited by viruses to enter a cell in the same manner as ordinary resources.
+Once inside the cell, the virus leaves the host vesicle by which it was taken up and thus gains access to the cytoplasm.
+Examples of viruses that enter this way include the poliovirus, hepatitis C virus, and foot-and-mouth disease virus.

-Many enveloped viruses, such as SARS-CoV-2, also enter the cell through endocytosis.
-Entry via the endosome guarantees low pH and exposure to proteases which are needed to open the viral capsid and release the genetic material inside.
-Further, endosomes transport the virus through the cell and ensure that no trace of the virus is left on the surface, which could be a substrate for immune recognition.

 Entry via genetic injection

-A third and more specific example, is by simply attaching to the surface of the cell via receptors on the cell, and injecting only its genome into the cell, leaving the rest of the virus on the surface.
-This is restricted to viruses in which only the genome is required for infection of a cell (for example positive-strand RNA viruses because they can be immediately translated) and further restricted to viruses that actually exhibit this behavior.
+A third method is by simply attaching to the surface of the host cell via receptors on the cell with the virus injecting only its genome into the cell, leaving the rest of the virus on the surface.
+This is restricted to viruses in which only the genome is required for infection of a cell (for example positive-strand RNA viruses because they can be immediately translated) and is further restricted to viruses that actually exhibit this behavior.
 The best studied example includes the bacteriophages; for example, when the tail fibers of the T2 phage land on a cell, its central sheath pierces the cell membrane and the phage injects DNA from the head capsid directly into the cell.